libreswan/libreswan/README.md

 ## Configuration
 Most of the libreswan configuration is stored in /etc/ipsec.conf and /etc/ipsec.secrets.
-See their respective man pages for more information.
+Include files may be present in /etc/ipsec.d/ See the respective man pages for more information.

 ## NSS initialisation
 Libreswan uses NSS to store private keys and X.509 certificates.
 The NSS